Bullying in Politics

 I drew strength from the fact that everything I did was recorded.
 My speeches, Bills and most importantly, how I voted in parliament were all a matter of public record.
-If in the future anyone did bother researching me, they would say I have been consistent in all the things I had stood up for during my career.
-I had been pro-worker, pro-environment, anti-corruption and voted for the human rights of individuals and minority groups.
+If in the future anyone did bother researching, they would say I had been consistent in all the things I had stood up for during my career.
+I had been pro-worker, pro-environment, anti-corruption and voted for human rights.

 The ETU can account for their behaviour.
-However, history will show they targeted for removal the first quadriplegic ever elected to Queensland Parliament and one of the few truly progressive MPs to sit in the 56th Parliament.
-The only conclusion I could draw was that the ETU had a very narrow focus on benefiting their own members and had little concern for other workers or the social justice issues of the time.
+However, history will show they targeted for removal the first quadriplegic ever elected to Queensland Parliament and arguably one of the few truly progressive MPs to sit in the 56th Parliament.
+The only conclusion I could draw was that the ETU had a very narrow focus on personalities and had little concern for regional Queensland or the social justice issues of the time.

 ALP Members and the clarity of independence